 -Bristow Hardin, TAP’s first executive director

-For 55 years TAP has been helping people in southwest Virginia to live full and prosperous lives.
-We’ve proven we’re an organization that can change lives.
+For 56 years TAP has been helping people in southwest Virginia to live full and prosperous lives.
+We’ve proven we’re an organization that can create lasting change.

 Since our founding, we have refused to accept poverty amid prosperity.
 TAP is constantly innovating to find the most effective solutions to the many-faceted problem of poverty, because we recognize that prosperity by itself will not get rid of poverty.